VKIntegratedSystems/SmarTak_inForce_TAK_Plugin_Public/README.md

 ### Why will ATAK not install on my device?

 If you have downloaded the Google Play Store version of ATAK, it is possible the application may be incompatible with the hardware on your device.
 This version of ATAK is a stripped down variant meant to comply with file size limitations of the Google Play Store.
-A likely fix would be to download the ATAK-Civ APK available at: [tak.gov](https://tak.gov/) (free account creation required)
+A likely fix would be to download the ATAK-Civ APK available at: [ATAK-Civ via TAK Stack](https://play.google.com/store/apps/details?id=com.takstack&pcampaignid=web_share)

 ### Why will SmarTak inForce not install on my device?

 Confirm your versions of ATAK and SmarTak inForce are compatible.
 If your device claims SmarTak inForce is already installed, use your App explorer on your device to ensure SmarTak inForce is not currently on the device.
 Be sure to check all profiles on your device if you have more than one.
-If SmarTak inForce is show in your App explorer, uninstall and attempt to install again.
+If SmarTak inForce is shown in your App explorer, uninstall and attempt to install again.

 ### Devices are not showing up to pair